os-js/osjs-debian/README.md

 This repository builds a `.deb` package and `.iso` live image for Debian Buster.

-**Currently only produces x86 builds and is only intended for experimentation**
+**Currently only produces host architecture builds and is only intended for experimentation**

 ## Requirements